-How GCC aims to help you become DESE ISMS Certified
+How GCC aims to help you to get JAS-ANZ Accredited DESE ISMS Certification

 Whilst the DESE ISMS is largely similar to the better-known and more widely used ISMS standard ISO 27001, it also contains new elements that ensure a more rigorous system is in place for keeping information secure.
 One key difference is that the audit duration is longer, allowing accredited auditors to more comprehensively determine the employment assistance provider’s adherence to the DESE’s required standards.